CynthiaPeter/at_client_sdk/at_client/README.md

 ### Introduction

+An SDK that gives you access to the @ Platform.

-SDK that provides the essential methods for building an app using [The @protocol](https://atsign.com).
+at_client provides the essential methods for building an app using [The @protocol](https://atsign.com).
 You may also want to look at [at_client_mobile](https://pub.dev/packages/at_client_mobile).

 **at_client** package is written in Dart, supports Flutter and follows the
-@platform's decentralized, edge computing model with the following features:
+@platform's secured, decentralized, edge computing model with the following features:
-- Cryptographic control of data access through personal data stores
+- Cryptographic control of data access through personal data stores.
-- No application backend needed
+- No application backend needed.
-- End to end encryption where only the data owner has the keys
+- End-to-end encryption where only the data owner has the keys.
-- Private and surveillance free connectivity
+- Private and surveillance free connectivity.
 - ... <!--- add package features here -->

-We call giving people control of access to their data "*flipping the internet*".

-## Get Started
+## Getting Started

+**at_client** would be used by Dart developers for developing solutions for sample cases like IoT.

+If you are a Flutter developer, you should use [at_app_flutter](https://github.com/atsign-foundation/at_app) or [at_client_mobile](https://github.com/atsign-foundation/at_client_sdk/tree/trunk/at_client_mobile) which includes some essential components for building mobile solutions based on the Flutter SDK.

+Important: at_client depends on dart, whereas at_client_mobile depends on the Flutter SDK.

-Initially to get a basic overview of the SDK, you must read the [atsign docs](https://atsign.dev/docs/overview/).
+To get a basic overview of the SDK, it is important that you visit [atsign docs](https://atsign.dev/docs/overview/).

 > To use this package you must be having a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).

-Check how to use this package in the [at_client installtion tab](https://pub.dev/packages/at_client/install).
+Check how to use this package in the [at_client installation tab](https://pub.dev/packages/at_client/install).

 ## Usage